What is it like to wake up and know that you are dying?

 We are all dying, every moment that passes of every day.
 That is the inescapable truth of this existence.

 It's just not something I personally like to think about.
 A bit heavy for a Friday morning perhaps.

 But blame my brother .. he is the one responsible for taking me down this rabbit hole.

 He linked me to a youtube video called 'The Egg'.
 If you haven't heard of it, it's a short story written in 2009 by Andy Weir- I'd suggest a quick google search!
 Essentially, it's a commentary of the nature of human interactions and relationships after death and during life.
 It poses the question of what happens after death' and paints it in a really optimistic way.

 What seems most subtly brilliant about 'The Egg' is the way it provides scaffolding for such an interesting take on a deep question.

-As humans we want to identify with people, feel love, explore the world, breathe the air.
-We are basically hard wired to be more happy being with other people and being out in the world.
+As humans, we want to identify with people, feel love, explore the world, breathe the air.
+We are basically hard-wired to be happier being with other people and being out in the world.
 "The Egg" video just highlighted my recognition of this.

 If you've ever read anything by Comte-sponville ( he's a French philosopher ) you'll know he puts some incredible descriptions down into words.
 He talks about this feeling of oneness which he calls

 It's similar to walking in the woods with your friends on a summer evening and looking up at the stars at feeling like more than yourself.